-If you’re planning on visiting South Florida on your next vacation you should really consider adding a stop at Jungle Island to your itinerary.
+If you’re planning on visiting South Florida on your next vacation with the kids, then Jungle Island simply has to be on your itinerary.

 Check out our helpful guide for visiting Jungle Island in Miami, packed full of ways to save on admission, tips for visiting, other nearby attractions, and much more.

 Looking for Jungle Island Discount Tickets?

 We’ve got you covered – Jungle Island admission is available with the below money saving options, so you can choose the attraction pass that’s right for you:

 1. All-Inclusive Pass – All you can do.
 Includes admission to dozens of attractions.

 2. Explorer Pass – Choose as you go.
 Includes admission of up to 5 attractions.